Haseltalab/LIPRO/README.md

 # LIPRO
-> This is the documentation of the LIPRO scripting language which is written in Python programming language.
+> This is the documentation of LIPRO which is written in Python.
 Examples provided here are self-contained and presented for better understanding of users.

-Since LIPRO is written in Python, it uses list to present vectors and directions.
+Since LIPRO is written in Python, it uses the basic data structure list to present vectors and directions.
 ```sh
 v1 = [0,0,1]